Seasonal Hair Fall

 6. Don’t Ignore Diet and Lifestyle

 What you eat affects your hair more than you think.
-Include foods rich in:
+Diet is critical for preventing hair fall in monsoon.
+Include foods rich in :

 • Proteins – eggs, legumes, dairy